MUSC Student Handbook

 Reference Desk: 792-2372

-There are study carrels on all floors of the Library.
-Approximately 30 carrels are available for the whole semester via a lottery system.
-See the How do I …? on the Library Homepage for details.
+- There are study carrels on all floors of the Library.
+Approximately 40 carrels are available for the whole semester via a lottery system.
+You will get an email the day before classes telling you how to apply.

-Mobile whiteboards are located on the 2nd, 3rd and 4th floors of the library.
-Feel free to take them where you need them.
+- Mobile whiteboards are located on the 2nd, 3rd and 4th floors of the library.
+Feel free to take them where you need them in the library.

-Document Delivery/Interlibrary Loan: At no charge, students may request books or obtain copies of journal articles not owned by the library through the Document Delivery service.
-Request forms may be filled out at 2nd and 4th floor service desks or online (select Online Library Forms and then Document Delivery/ ILL from the Library Webpage).
+At no charge, students may request books or obtain copies of journal articles not owned by the library through the Document Delivery service.
+Request forms may be filled out online (Document Delivery/ ILL from the Library Webpage) or at 2nd and 4th floor service desks.
 Journal articles are delivered electronically whenever possible.
 Average delivery time is 1.3 business days.
 Books from South Carolina Academic libraries can be borrowed and delivered to the MUSC Library through the PASCAL Delivers service.

 There are photocopiers on the second, third and fourth floors of the library.
 Copies are $.15 per page or $.10 per page when a GoPrint card is used.
 GoPrint cards may be purchased for $1.00 from GoPrint stations located on the 2nd and 4th floors.
 A dollar’s worth of copies are on the card.
-Value can be added at the GoPrint kiosks.
+Value can be added at the GoPrint kiosks or the 4th floor service desk.

 Black and white laser printing is available at $.07 per side for single-sided printing and $.05 per side for double-sided printing.
-GoPrint cards can be purchased or value added to the print cards at the GoPrint Stations located on the 2nd and 4th floors.
+GoPrint cards can be purchased or value added to the print cards at the GoPrint Stations located on the 2nd and 4th floors or the 4th floor service desk.
 When printing a PowerPoint presentation, it would be appreciated if multiple slides were printed - six per page and dark backgrounds changed to light.
-Color laser printing is available at $.25 per side on the 4th floor.
+Color laser printing is available at $.25 per side.

 Lockers are available, first-come, first-served on the first day of classes each semester.
 Lockers are assigned at the 4th floor service desk.
 Lockers are located on the 2nd floor of the library.
 Students should remove all their belongings from the lockers by the last day of exams.